Employment law- Furlough Leave

 The updated guidance from the government confirms that:

-- The scheme is open to all UK employers that had created and started a PAYE payroll scheme by 28 February 2020.
+The scheme is open to all UK employers that had created and started real time information payroll data by 19 March 2020.

-- Employees on sick leave or those who are self-isolating should receive SSP (or, if applicable, company sick pay), but can subsequently be furloughed.
-Employees who are ‘shielding’ (that is, those who the Government has identified as being extremely vulnerable) can be furloughed.
+Employees on sick leave or those who are self-isolating should receive SSP (or, if applicable, company sick pay), but can subsequently be furloughed.
+Your employer can switch you to furlough from SSP and vice versa.
+Employees who are ‘shielding’ (that is, those who the Government has identified as being extremely vulnerable) can also be furloughed.

-- Your employer will need to decide who to furlough.
-There would still need to be a fair process and no discrimination in that selection.
+Your employer will need to decide who to furlough.
+There would still need to be a fair process and there should be no discrimination in that selection.
+Additionally, the scheme is not limited to those employees who would otherwise have been made redundant.
+It applies to any who are furloughed “by reason of circumstances as a result of coronavirus”.

-- You will need written confirmation of the full terms of the furlough leave to include that it is temporary in nature, and providing for your consent (see below).
+You will need written confirmation of the full terms of the furlough leave to include that it is temporary in nature, and providing for your consent (see below).
+However guidance from HMRC is saying that they will still honour claims made by employers if they did not obtain your prior consent.

 When is it available?